 Studded tires provide superior grip on icy roads compared to studless tires.
 They are excellent for commuting in places where temperatures drop below the freezing point for several months each year.
 Studded and studless tires have advantages and disadvantages, and whether you should choose one or the other comes down to the climate and weather conditions you will be riding in.

 Studless winter tires offer good traction on slippery wet roads and they are also quite good on packed snow, so they are perfect in mild winter climates.

-Studded tires are winter tires that come with small steel or carbide studs on the knobbles to provide grip on ice.
+Studded tires are winter tires with small steel or carbide studs on the knobbles to provide grip on ice.
 They provide sufficient traction that won’t slip even if you go on a sheet of ice if you go carefully.
 It’s not like riding dry asphalt with grippy tires.
-You still need to be mindful not to change direction suddenly and you should expect longer braking distances than usual.
+You still need to be mindful not to change direction suddenly, and you should expect longer braking distances than usual.
 They are far superior on ice than other tires, including studless winter tires.

 You can enjoy the benefits of studded tires only when the studs come in direct contact with ice.
 They don’t have a grip if the sheet of ice is covered in powder snow, and they’re not grippier than normal winter tires on packed fresh snow.

 It’s important to note that there are some significant differences among studded tires and their intended use.
 Some are knobbly some are slick.
 The knobbly ones are for single-track or off-road use.
 They provide the most traction at the expense of being very heavy.
 They’re not practical for most commuters.
 Slick studded tires are better suited for riding on icy paved roads or commuting because of their lighter weight and lower rolling resistance.
 You need to find one that strikes the right balance between safety and comfort.